-The Air Force Reserve Officer Training Corps (ROTC) program is administered by the department of aerospace studies.
-The mission of Air Force ROTC is to develop quality leaders for the Air Force; it is the largest commissioning source of Air Force officers.
-Air Force ROTC offers a number of opportunities for Missouri S&T students who wish to become commission officers by offering professional, academic, and military training.
+The Air Force Reserve Officer Training Corps (ROTC) program is administered by the Department of Aerospace Studies.
+The mission of Air Force ROTC is to develop quality leaders for the Air Force.
+It is the Air Force's largest officer commissioning source.
+Air Force ROTC offers a number of opportunities for Missouri S&T students who wish to become commissioned officers by offering professional, academic, and military training.
 Leadership, communication, and basic military skills are the focus of the ROTC program.
 In addition to helping a student succeed during college, Air Force ROTC also fosters self-confidence and self-discipline.

-Opportunities in the Air Force are excellent, with over 100 possible career fields available.
+Opportunities in the Air Force are excellent, with more than 100 possible career fields available.
 Career field availability depends on academic discipline, medical condition, desires of the individual, and needs of the Air Force.
 As newly commissioned Second Lieutenants on active duty, Air Force ROTC graduates can serve worldwide, performing challenging and rewarding duties in highly technical, scientific, and operational areas.
-A few of these include design, research, engineering, systems development, space operations, computer science, procurement, flying, management, acquisitions, and maintenance.
+A few of these include developmental engineer, pilot, combat systems operator, remote pilot, scientist, cyber operations, intelligence operations, space operations, civil engineer, logistics, acquisitions, and maintenance.

-Scholarships, which may cover up to full tuition and fees, based on residency are available to qualified cadets.
-A monthly stipend is given during the academic year to each cadet on scholarship and also to members of the POC.
-Students who receive an AFROTC scholarship also receive an annual $2,000 supplement from Missouri S&T. Lastly, scholarship recipients receive a book allowance to offset costs.
+Air Force ROTC scholarships, which generally cover full tuition and fees, are available to qualified cadets.
+A monthly stipend is given during the academic year to each cadet on scholarship and contracted members of the POC.
+Scholarship recipients also receive a $300 book allowance each semester.
 ROTC scholarship recipients are eligible to receive other Missouri S&T scholarships.

-Cadets usually attend summer field training prior to their junior year, before enrollment into the POC.
-Entrance into the POC is based on an extensive evaluation and selection process during the sophomore year.
-Cadets who complete the POC in good standing and earn their academic degree are commissioned as Second Lieutenants and serve on active duty for four or more years, depending on their selected Air Force career field.
+Cadets usually attend Field Training (FT) during the summer between their sophomore and junior year, before enrollment into the POC.
+Entrance into the POC is based on an extensive evaluation and selection process during the sophomore year, and is dependent on completion of Field Training.
+Cadets who complete the POC in good standing and earn their academic degree are commissioned as Second Lieutenants and serve on active duty for four or more years, depending on their assigned Air Force career field.